YuLiumt/Einstein-Toolkit/docs/NR/3+1 Decomposition.md

 \| \Omega \| ^ { 2 } = g ^ { a b } \nabla _ { a } t \nabla _ { b } t \equiv - \frac { 1 } { \alpha ^ { 2 } }
 $$

-$α$ measures how much proper time elapses between neighboring time slices along the normal vector $Ω^a$ to the slice, and is therefore called the lapse function.
+$α$ measures how much proper time elapses between neighboring time slices along the normal vector $Ω^a$ to the slice, and is therefore called the **lapse function**.
 We assume that $α > 0$, so that $Ω^a$ is timelike and the hypersurface Σ is spacelike everywhere.

 We can now define the unit normal to the slices as